Darmstädter Beiträge zur Jazzforschung . 10

 Wolfram Knauer: Blowin’ Up a (European) Storm.
 Stanko / Rava / Beckett –

-Gerhard Putschögl: On the interactions between jazz / Afro-American music and
+Gerhard Putschögl: On the Interactions Between Jazz / African-American

 Timothy R. Mangin: Cosmopolitan Roots: Jazz in Senegal